pywasp.px_aep#

 • ds_net_aep (xarray.Dataset) – The dataset containing the net_aep and net_aep_sector values.

-• sensitivity_factor (float) – The sensitivity factor value can either be calculated with the sensitivity_factor function or given directly.
+• sensitivity_factor (float, optional) – The sensitivity factor value can either be calculated with the estimate_sensitivity_factor function or given directly.
 Default is 1.5.
-Use of sensitivity_factor is recommended.
+Use of estimate_sensitivity_factor is recommended.

-• percentile (int) – The exceedance probability corresponding to our desired Pxx percentile.
-Default is 90 in order to calcualte p90 (AEP value with a chance of being surpassed 90% of the times).
+• percentile (int, optional) – The exceedance probability corresponding to the desired Pxx percentile.
+Default is 90 to calculate P90 (AEP value with a 90% chance of being exceeded).

 Returns: